HOW TO SURVIVE AN OVERNIGHT BUS TRIP: A GUIDE FOR INTREPID TRAVELERS

 If you’re doing any sort of intrepid travelling on a budget, chances are that at some point you’re going to be staring down the barrel of a long distance bus trip.
 There are good reasons to take overnight buses.
 Not least that whilst you’re overnight on a bus, you’re not paying for accommodation.
 Travelling overnight also means you’re not sitting on a bus during daylight hours when you could be exploring.
 But, if your journey is totally hellish and you arrive frazzled, what’s the point?
-Here are our top tips for how to survive an overnight bus journey, arrive feeling refreshed (ish) and be ready to hit the ground running the next day.
+Here are our top tips for how to survive an overnight bus trip, arrive feeling refreshed (ish) and be ready to hit the ground running the next day.

-How to book an overnight bus?
+How to book an overnight bus trip?

 When we book overnight buses, we always try to use an agent that we trust.
 We don’t like to leave overnight buses in the hands of fate.
 So we would never arrive to a bust stop late at night and hope to board the overnight bus service.